What Does “Off‑Market Home Sale” Actually Mean

 Step 2: Reviewing the Property and Preparing an Offer

 Once the main details are clear, the buyer usually reviews local comparable sales, considers the property’s current condition, and estimates what kind of work may be needed.
-Based on that, an offer is prepared — sometimes within hours, sometimes after a little more review.
+Based on that, an offer is prepared—sometimes within hours, sometimes after a little more review.

-Step 3: Taking Time to Consider the TermsNot every seller decides immediately, and many take time to understand whether the offer actually fits their priorities.
+Not every seller decides immediately, and many take time to understand whether the offer actually fits their priorities.
 Price matters, but so do timing, flexibility, and whether the overall direction feels right.

 Step 4: A Short Property Walkthrough